larzconwell/swish/docs/specification.md

 after backslash escapes have been interpreted.
 Backslash escapes are detailed below.

-Double quoted interpreted string literals also go through another interpretation step, which interprets a given expression inside the brackets of the sequence `${}` and replaces the sequence with the returned value represented as a string.
+Double quoted interpreted string literals also go through another interpretation step, which interprets a given expression(which must be single valued) inside the brackets of the sequence `${}` and replaces the sequence with the returned value represented as a string.

 The following backslash values are escaped to the appropriate value:
 ```